-Primary Risk Details Mitigation Brand and Corporate Reputation HCLTech has a global footprint in 60 countries.
-The company is exposed to brand and corporate reputation risks in the form of negative or inaccurate media reports or social media posts by internal and external stakeholders.
-The inability to track and respond in time to this potential negative communication can harm HCLTech's corporate reputation among key stakeholders such as clients, employees, investors and partners.
-This could lead to loss of business from clients and reduced capacity to attract top talent.
-The company partners with an online reputation management agency and deploys advanced digital tools to track mainstream and social media channels to monitor coverage and conversations relating to HCLTech.
+Primary Risk Details Mitigation could lead to loss o bany is exposed to e reputation risks tive or inaccurate cial media posts ornal stakeholders. k and respond tial negative harm HCLTech's on among ch as clients, s and partners.
+This f business from d capacity to attract lso launched its and 'HCLTech' positioning of gress.'
+Failure to nd identity and idelines within and The company partners with an online reputation management agency and deploys advanced digital tools to track mainstream and social media channels to monitor coverage and conversations relating to HCLTech.
 A social media policy is also available to employees on Dos and Don'ts when it comes to social media.
 The company has implemented a robust crisis communications management framework to identify and respond to any potential crisis worldwide.
 HCLTech has a global crisis communications agency on record and PR agency partners in multiple GEOs that enable it to respond to any crisis 24/7.
 It also conducts simulation exercises for crisis communication with key stakeholders within the organization.
-The company has also launched its new brand identity and 'HCLTech' logo with the brand positioning of 'Supercharging Progress.'
-Failure to roll out the new brand identity and adhere to brand guidelines within and outside the organization may lead to brand dissonance.
 HCLTech has shared detailed brand usage guidelines with its key partners and employees/internal stakeholders to ensure the company logo and digital assets are correctly used.
 The company undertakes annual brand audits to measure brand health and perception among key stakeholders.